A Quick Escape to the Makana Region

 To wind down from the morning and afternoon activity, you could hike up to Mountain Drive, an 8 km dirt/gravel road and family friendly trail located near Makhanda and thereafter visit the Astronomical Toposcope on Gunfire Hill in front of the 1820 Settlers’ National Monument.
 It shows the cardinal points and positions for the rising of certain constellations.
 There are markers in the various directions showing directions to various towns.
 It is covered and has cement seating and is suitable for a picnic site.
 There are also braai facilities, but care should be taken when it is windy.
 There is even an access ramp for wheelchairs!

 Dinner and overnight at your accommodation establishment.
+You can also check out these great restaurants.

 Consider checking out of the accommodation establishment earlier to have your breakfast at the coast with Halyards Hotel and Spa, just less than an hour from Makhanda.